apache/inlong-website/docs/user_guide/user_manual.md

 ![](/cookbooks_img//image-1624431435574.png)

-- Data stream ID: The prefix is automatically generated according to the product/project, the unique identifier of the data in the business, the unique identifier defined by a certain business, the data stream ID in the data source, and the entry in the Hive information table The data stream ID is the same
+- InLong stream id: The prefix is automatically generated according to the product/project, which is unique in a specific business group and is consistent with the stream id in the data source and the storage table
-- Data stream name: interface information description, the length is limited to varchar (64), 32 Chinese
+- Data stream name: interface information description, the length is limited to 64 characters (32 Chinese characters)
 - Data stream owner: The data stream owner can view and modify data stream information, add and modify all access configuration items
 - Introduction to data flow: simple text introduction to data flow